WR3 | Syllabus

 Sources that are not peer-reviewed may also be used.
 However, be judicious if you do so.

-Your essay should be 3,700 words, or about 15 pages in length.
+Your essay should be at least 3,700 words, or about 15 pages in length.

 2. Research Workshops